At last, there is a book about Mel, Mel & Julian

 Big Mel – Mel Miller was raised in Yeoville, a suburb north of Johannesburg.
 After his high school years at King Edward High School, he studied Industrial Design at the Johannesburg School of Art.
 A natural comedian, Miller occasionally entertained his fellow art students during lunch breaks.
 He had been a singer in a rock band with another friend from art school, so connecting with the "other Mel" was natural...

-Little Mel eventually persuaded Big Mel to come to the Troubadour, and they asked folk singer Keith Blundell, one of the managers if they could have an opportunity to sing.
-They did, and Keith immediately offered them a regular Wednesday night gig!
-(They only knew three songs at the time, but Big Mel told Keith they knew 30... before Little Mel could stammer out "Th-th-three!"!)
+Mel and Mel and sudden popularity By mid-1964, Little Mel eventually persuaded Big Mel to visit to the Troubadour one night, where they asked folk singer Keith Blundell, (who was also one of the managers) if they could have an opportunity to sing.
+They did, and afterwards, Keith asked them, “How many songs do you know?”
+(They only knew three at the time, but Big Mel told Keith they knew 30... before Little Mel could stammer "Th-th-three!"!)
+So, Keith immediately offered them a regular Wednesday night gig!

 With Billy Forrest as their manager, a real recording contract was negotiated for them with Columbia, where they recorded their first single, Hedy West's “500 Miles”, with “Sorrow & Pain” (supposedly ghost written by Lennon & McCartney and recorded by Unit 4 + 2, on the flip side, which was backed up by their friends Johnny Sharpe and the Squires, the popular R&B group.
 (These cuts were recently remastered and are on the "One More Town" CD!)